DorijanKom/WebProgramming2022/README.md

     password: 12345

-The project was made using HTML, CSS and PHP, while also using jQuery library and FlightPHP framework.
+The project was made using HTML, CSS and PHP, while also using the jQuery library and FlightPHP framework.

 ---
 > Dorijan Komšić and Kenan Lokvančić,